Zasaimster/ByteSize-Insights/README.md

 - Run `npm install` to install our dependencies
 - Run `npm run dev` to load the development server located at `http://localhost:3000`

 You will need to be running the backend simultaneously if you would like to walk through user workflows.
 Check the [Backend](https://github.com/Zasaimster/ByteSize-Insights?tab=readme-ov-file#backend) section to run the server.
+The frontend can be run with `next start` in the `frontend/byte-size/` directory.

 ### Backend